sntdshrly/laporan-kp/README.md

-# laporan-kp
+# Laporan Kerja Praktik (Studi Independen Bangkit Academy 2023)
-this repository is created for practical work report
+This repository is created for practical work reports.